maxhuppertz/maxhuppertz.github.io/_pages/about.md

 I am a 2023/24 job market candidate in economics at the University of Michigan, Ann Arbor.

 My research focuses on economic development.
 I work on the impact of climate change on firms and trade, as well as the effect of information frictions on supply chains and consumer welfare.
-I combine reduced form and machine learning methods with structural estimation to better understand implications for the economy as a whole.
+I use reduced-form and machine learning methods to identify causal relationships combined with structural models from trade and IO to understand equilibrium and policy implications.

 **Fields**: Development Economics, Environmental Economics; Trade/Industrial Organization